 \begin{proof} One can show that $h$ is contained in the ideal $\overline{J_h}$, the integral closure of $J_h$, see \cite{L-JT08}.
-It follows from the theorem of Brian\c{c}on--Skoda that $\overline{J_h^{n}} \subseteq J_h$, see \cite{LT81}.
+It follows from the Theorem of Brian\c{c}on--Skoda that $\overline{J_h^{n}} \subseteq J_h$, see \cite{LT81}.
 Since $(\overline{J_h})^n \subseteq \overline{J_h^n}$ (see for example \cite{L-JT08}), the $n$-th power of $h$ is contained in $J_h$ and by our assumption $J_h$ already contains $h$. \end{proof}

-\begin{Bem} The above lemma shows in particular that if $J_h$ is radical then also $J_h=\overline{J_h}$.
+\begin{remark} The above lemma shows in particular that if $J_h$ is radical then also $J_h=\overline{J_h}$.
 The blowup of $D$ in $J_h$ is the Nash blowup of $(D,p)$, see e.g. \cite{Nobile75}.
-It is an interesting question whether in the case of a radical Jacobian ideal this blowup is equal to the \emph{normalized Nash blowup} (see \cite[Section 3]{L-JT08}). \end{Bem}
+It is an interesting question whether in the case of a radical Jacobian ideal this blowup is equal to the \emph{normalized Nash blowup} (see \cite[Section 3]{L-JT08}). \end{remark}